 Another very commonly used attribute is the style attribute.
-The style attribute is used to providing various CSS effects to the HTML (like increasing font-size, changing font-family or coloring).
+The style attribute is used to provide various CSS effects to the HTML (like increasing font-size, changing font-family, or colouring).

 <!DOCTYPE html> <html> <head> <title>Style Attribute</title> </head> <body> <h2 style="font-family:Chaparral Pro Light;">Style Attribute.</h2> <h3 style="font-size:15px;">Style Attribute.</h3> <h2 style="color:#B22222;">Style Attribute.</h2> <h2 style="text-align:center;">Style Attribute.</h2> </body> </html>